SFYMMIK/QtPy/UpdateInfo.md

-Update 1.7:
+Update 1.8:

-Added: A Window Splitter, Go To The Prev/Next Directory, Performance Improved

-bugfix: Saves Now Works

-Thanks To Everyones Support!
+Added: Text Resizer From 1 To 40.

+bugfix: Directory Now Has A Bigger History So You Can Go Back To Other Directories All You Want.